 The average person has five social media accounts, so it is highly likely that employees are already very active online and would be willing to become a social media advocate for the company.
 Not only are your employees a more trustworthy source than official company accounts, but getting them involved in sharing brand-related content can also expand your reach significantly.

-Everyone Social have put together an infographic looking at how businesses can amplify their brand voice by encouraging employees to be vocal on social media.
+Everyone Social has put together an infographic looking at how businesses can amplify their brand voice by encouraging employees to be vocal on social media.
 Here’s how your company could benefit from employee advocacy:

 How are businesses using social media?